 The European Commission has released an Omnibus package of proposals to reduce sustainability reporting and due diligence requirements.

-As part of this Omnibus package only the largest companies would report under European Sustainability Reporting Standards (ESRS); a subset of those companies would continue to report under the EU Taxonomy.
-These changes would need to be approved by the European Parliament and the Council of the EU and transposed into national law to become effective.
+As part of this Omnibus package only the largest companies would report under ESRS; a subset of those companies would continue to report under the EU Taxonomy.
+These changes would need to be approved by the European Parliament and the Council of the EU, and transposed into national law, to become effective.

 Reducing the number of companies in scope

-Under the proposals, only large1 companies with more than 1,000 employees would be in scope of the CSRD2 and therefore required to report under ESRS.
+Under the proposed ‘Content directive’, only large3 companies with more than 1,000 employees would be in scope of the CSRD and therefore required to report under ESRS.
 The Commission estimates this would decrease the number of companies in scope by approximately 80 percent.

 Simplifying ESRS